GetPageSpeed/nginx-extras-docs/docs/lua/core.md

 SSL protocol versions, and etc in NGINX downstream SSL handshakes.

 See the [documentation](./lib/ngx/ssl.md) for this Lua module for more details.

+## ngx.ssl.clienthello

+This Lua module provides a Lua API for post-processing SSL client hello message for NGINX downstream SSL connections.

+See the [documentation](./lib/ngx/ssl/clienthello.md) for this Lua module for more details.

 ## ngx.ssl.session